AwaNoodle/buildingAppWithDocker/README.md

 ## What You'll Need

 - [Vagrant](https://www.vagrantup.com/downloads.html)
 	- Vagrant requires an SSH client.
-Try [cmder (Windows)](http://cmder.net/) or installing [msysgit (Windows)](https://git-for-windows.github.io/) if you don't have on installed
+Try [cmder (Windows)](http://cmder.net/) or installing [msysgit (Windows)](https://git-for-windows.github.io/) if you don't have one installed
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-- Some knowledge on using Vim or a text editor which will let you alter line endings, such as Sublime
+- Some knowledge on using Vi or a text editor which will let you alter line endings, such as [Sublime](https://www.sublimetext.com/)
-- A tool like Postman will be really handy
+- A tool like [Postman](https://www.getpostman.com/) will be really handy

 ## The Demo Environment

-Make sure you've installed Vagrant and VirtualBox and then, from the a command line at the project folder, run:
+The demo environment installs Docker, the Docker Registry, some base Docker images we will be using, and NodeJS.
+To use the environment, make sure you've installed Vagrant and VirtualBox and then, from a command line at the project folder, run:

 ```bash
 > vagrant up